GaloisInc/daedalus/docs-src/source/index.rst

 Bitdata
 =======

-The `bitdata` construct provides a convenient way to break bytes into groups of bits, which then form a tagged union.
+The `bitdata` construct provides a convenient way to break bytes into groups of bits, which are then combined into a tagged union.

 .. code-block:: DaeDaLus